kristinemlarson/gpssnrpy/README.md

 Optional
 * -dec decimation (seconds)

-*usage: gpssnr rinexname outputname navname 99*
+Sample usage:

-This translates and decimates to 30 seconds:
+*gpssnr rinexname outputname navname 99*

-*usage: gpssnr rinexname outputname navname 99 -dec 30*
+*gpssnr rinexname outputname navname 99 -dec 30*

 I have provided a small obs file (and nav file) you can use to test the code: